rfalias/project_zomboid_bot/README.md

 Make sure your PZ rcon server is listening on 27015

-Create a .env file in the same directory as the pzbot.py file
+You must have a .`env` file present in the root directory of the project.
+Copy the sample environment variable file template provided in the project root directory: `cp .env.sample .env`

 All of these should be filled out.
 To get channel id's, enable dev mode on your discord app, and right click a channel and click 'copy id'
 ```
 RCON_PASS=SuperPassword